Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

-The United States-Mexico-Canada Agreement (USMCA) allows qualifying goods to enter duty-free on MFN base rates.
-But USMCA does NOT eliminate Section 122 tariffs (10%) or Section 232 tariffs (50% on steel/aluminum).
+The United States-Mexico-Canada Agreement (USMCA) allows qualifying goods to enter duty-free on MFN base rates, and USMCA-qualifying goods are also exempt from the Section 122 tariff (per the April 2, 2026 proclamation).
+But USMCA does NOT eliminate Section 232 tariffs (50% on articles wholly of steel/aluminum, 25% on derivative products after the April 6, 2026 restructuring).
 And many products fail to qualify because they don't meet the rules of origin.
 This playbook walks through the qualification process with real examples, common mistakes, and the exact steps to determine if your product qualifies.

 What USMCA Actually Eliminates (and What It Doesn't)

 USMCA eliminates MFN base duties on qualifying goods from Canada and Mexico.
 MFN base duties are the standard tariff rates in the Harmonized Tariff Schedule — typically 0-20% depending on the product.
-However, USMCA does NOT eliminate: Section 122 tariff (10% — applies on top of USMCA preferences), Section 232 tariffs (50% on steel, 50% on aluminum, 25% on autos — these are national security tariffs, not trade agreement tariffs), or AD/CVD duties.
-So even with USMCA qualification, imports from Canada/Mexico still face at least 10% (Section 122).
-For steel/aluminum, the rate is 60% (Section 122 + Section 232) regardless of USMCA status.
+USMCA-qualifying (CUSMA-qualifying) goods are also EXEMPT from the Section 122 tariff under the April 2, 2026 proclamation.
+However, USMCA does NOT eliminate: Section 232 tariffs (after the April 6, 2026 restructuring, 50% on articles wholly of steel/aluminum and 25% on derivative steel/aluminum products, plus 25% on autos — these are national security tariffs, not trade agreement tariffs), or AD/CVD duties.
+So for steel/aluminum, the rate is 50% Section 232 on wholly-of articles or 25% Section 232 on the full customs value of derivatives (Section 122 does not stack on the metal content), regardless of USMCA status.

 The Three Rules of Origin Tests